DragonBaha/xktradingfloor/README.md

 | `/admin/companies/:companyId`      | `AdminCompanyDetails` | Company details (admin view)   |
 | `/admin/about/edit`                | `AboutEditor`         | Edit about page content        |

 **Note:** All protected routes use the `ProtectedRoute` component which checks authentication and role requirements.

+**⚠️ Important:** The backend defines three roles: Admin, User, and Operator (see `backend/utils/constants.js`).
+However:
-The frontend references roles like "SubAdmin" and "supervisor" that are not defined in the backend constants, which may cause authorization issues.
+- The frontend may reference additional roles like "SubAdmin" and "supervisor" that are not defined in backend constants
+- Admin routes in `backend/routes/api/index.js` currently allow Admin, Operator, AND User roles, which may be too permissive.
+Consider restricting admin routes to Admin and Operator only.

 ## 📡 API Documentation